Taxation in Malta

-Taxation in Malta is levied by the State and it is administered by the Commissioner for Revenue (il-Kummissarju tat-Taxxi).
+Taxation in Malta is levied by the State and it is administered by the Commissioner for Tax and Customs (il-Kummissarju tat-Taxxa u d-Dwana).
 The total tax revenues in 2014 amounted to €2.747 Billion, which represents 34.6% of the Maltese GDP.
 The main sources of tax revenue were value-added tax, income tax, and social security contributions.

 Indirect taxes

 Value Added Tax

 Value Added Tax is levied at the generic rate of 18% on the supply of goods and services.
 Reduced rates of 7% and 5% also apply whereas the supply of some goods and services is exempt from value added tax.

 The reduced rate of 7% applies to certain accommodation services whereas the reduced rate of 5% applies on the supply of electricity, certain confectionery and similar items, certain medical accessories, certain printed matter, certain items which are for the exclusive used of disabled persons, importation of certain works of art, collector's items and antiques, minor repairs of bicycles, shoes and leather goods and clothing and household linen, domestic care services, admission to museums, art exhibitions, concerts and theatres, and usage of sporting facilities.

 As for the exempt goods and services, some are exempt with credit whereas some are exempt without credit.
 A supply of good or service is deemed to be exempt with credit if the supplier is able to claim input value added tax incurred when purchasing the relevant good or service himself.

 Supplies which are exempt with credit include the supply of exports and like transactions, international goods traffic, certain intra-community supplies, international transport and ancillary services, brokers and other intermediaries, certain sea vessels and aircraft, gold to the Central Bank of Malta, certain food, pharmaceutical goods, certain transport, and goods on board of cruise liners.

 Conversely, those supplies which are exempt but without credit include the supply of certain immovable property, insurance services, credit, banking and other services, cultural and religious services, sports, services related to certain exempt services, services supplied by independent groups, services by non-profit making organisations to their members, lotteries, postal services, health and welfare, education, goods in respect of which the supplier had not qualified for input tax credits, broadcasting and water.